WOKV-FM

-WOKV-FM (104.5 MHz) is a radio station in Atlantic Beach, Florida, serving the Jacksonville metropolitan area.
-It airs a news/talk radio format branded as "News 104.5 WOKV".
+WOKV-FM (104.5 FM) is a commercial radio station licensed to Atlantic Beach, Florida, United States, and serving the Jacksonville metropolitan area.
+It airs a talk format branded as "News 104.5 WOKV".
 The station is owned by Cox Media Group, with studios on Central Parkway in the Southside district of Jacksonville.

-WOKV-FM has approximately an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is on Hogan Road near Southside Boulevard (Florida State Road 115) in the Southside district.
-WOKV-FM broadcasts using HD Radio technology.
-Its HD2 subchannel carries an alternative rock format, which feeds FM translator W258CN at 99.5 MHz.
+WOKV-FM's transmitter is sited on Hogan Road near Southside Boulevard (Florida State Road 115) in the Southside district.
+WOKV-FM broadcasts in HD Radio; the HD2 subchannel carries an alternative rock format which feeds FM translator W258CN at 99.5 MHz.
+WOKV-FM and sister station WOKV-AM both serve as the Primary Entry Point for the Emergency Alert System for the entire First Coast region and Greater Jacksonville metropolitan area.